samgwise/html-lazy/README.md

 ) returns Callable
 ```

 Executes a render and stores the result so it may be rendered later.
 Use this function to eagerly evaluate a document or sub document and store the resulting Str for use in other documents.
+Please note that any errors encountered during a pre-render will not be encountered until the result of the pre-rendered output is used, since the Failure object will be caputred in the result.

 ### sub hyper-render